Iapetus-11/Villager-Bot/README.md

 ### Setting up Villager Bot
 1. `git clone` Villager Bot, and `cd` into the `Villager-Bot` directory.
 2. create a [PostgreSQL](https://www.postgresql.org/) database, and execute the contents of `setup.sql` to create the necessary tables.
-3. make a new file called `secrets.json` and fill in the fields based off the `secrets.example.json` file.
+3. make a new file called `secrets.json` and fill in the fields based off the `secrets.example.json` file for both `bot/` and `karen/`
 4. use [poetry](https://python-poetry.org) to install the required dependencies with `poetry install`.

-5. run the bot with either `villager-bot.bat` or `villager-bot.sh`.
+### Running Villager Bot
+1. Make sure the specified cluster count in `karen/secrets.json` is `1`
+2. Run Karen with `poetry run py -m karen` (or `poetry run python3 ...` if not on windows)
+3. Run a bot cluster with `poetry run py -m bot` (or `poetry run python3 ...` if not on windows)

+- Running with Docker is also possible, but requires a .env file based off the .env.example to be created.
+Then to build run `docker compose build` and to run `docker compose up`